-Can I Change My Residential Mortgage to Buy-to-Let?
+Can I Change My Residential Mortgage to Buy to Let?

-Answered on 24 September 2024 by
+Answered on 18 February 2025 by

 Nicholas Mendes

-There are 2 main options when you want to let out a property with a residential mortgage on it – either you obtain consent to let from your current lender, or you remortgage onto a buy-to-let product.
+There are 2 main options when you want to let out a property with a residential mortgage on it – either you obtain consent to let from your current lender, or you remortgage onto a buy to let product.
 What suits you best will depend on why you want to let out your property and for how long.

 People often want to let out their property because: